CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    list
    add visit gardens by the bay by christmas
    ```
-   Scroll down the deadline panel to find the deadline named `visit gardens by the bay`.
+   Scroll down the Deadlines list to find the deadline named `visit gardens by the bay`.
    MultiTasky is able to identify the correct "by" word and figure out the deadline.

 1. **Detection and alerts**